rasikasrimal/Heartlytics/docs/thesis.md

 ## UI/UX and Theming
 The default theme is light; a `theme` cookie and `localStorage` entry persist user preference.
 Server-side hooks expose the theme before rendering to avoid flashes of incorrect color.
 Client scripts toggle modes and update the cookie, meta theme color and chart libraries; dark mode uses transparent chart backgrounds for seamless integration.
 A navigation bar surfaces only permitted modules per role and shares motion tokens with buttons, dropdowns and tables, all honoring `prefers-reduced-motion`.
 Inline loading indicators on the simulations page debounce input changes, cancel stale requests and announce when fresh results are available.
+The redesigned Settings page mirrors these conventions with a large editable avatar and accordion-based activity log, keeping profile controls consistent and accessible across devices.

 ## Key Execution Flows
 ### Login with Theme Persistence